Credit: Private Augustus Walley Credit: National Museum of African American History and Culture, Ellen Dornan photographer

 NMHC’s online Atlas features historic New Mexico maps, annotated with the words of people who were in those places at that time, as well as historic images, oral histories, and bibliographic links to full text books.
 Register for a user account to save and share info windows and map views.

-Ellen Dornan serves as the CIO, the National History Day Coordinator and the Digital Humanities Program Officer.
+Ellen Dornan serves as the CIO and the Digital Humanities Program Officer.
 Ms. Dornan has worked with the Council since 2001, serving as webmaster, NHD judge and junior division coach, and a scholar on grant projects and the Centennial Online Atlas of Historic New Mexico Maps.
 She joined as full-time staff in January 2016.

 By Ellen Dornan